awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-hrnn-coldstart.md

 Use the HRNN\-Coldstart recipe to predicts the items that a user will interact with when you frequently add new items and interactions and want to get recommendations for those items immediately\.
 The HRNN\-Coldstart recipe is similar to the [HRNN\-Metadata](native-recipe-hrnn-metadata.md) recipe, but it allows you to get recommendations for new items\.

 In addition, you can use the HRNN\-Coldstart recipe when you want to exclude from training items that have a long list of interactions either because of a recent popularity trend or because the interactions might be highly unusual and introduce noise in training\.
 With HRNN\-Coldstart, you can filter out less relevant items to create a subset for training\.
-The subset of items, called *cold items*, are items that have relatedinteraction events in the Interactions dataset\.
+The subset of items, called *cold items*, are items that have related interaction events in the Interactions dataset\.
 An item is considered a cold item when it has the following:
 + Fewer interactions than a specified number of maximum interactions\.
 You specify this value in the recipe's `cold_start_max_interactions` hyperparameter\.
 + A shorter relative duration than the maximum duration\.
 You specify this value in the recipe's `cold_start_max_duration` hyperparameter\.